The Ascension Project

 Starships have two basic speeds: tactical speed and cruising speed.

 Tactical speed only comes into play when two or more starships engage in battle or otherwise interact with each other.
-A ship’s tactical speed is measured in 150-meter squares and tells how far a starship can move in a move action.
+A ship’s tactical speed is measured in 150-meter hexs and tells how far a starship can move in a move action.
 A starship’s tactical speed depends on the type of ship and the type of engines (see Starship Engines).
 Certain types of armor can reduce a starship’s tactical speed (see Starship Armor).

 A starship normally moves as a move action, leaving an attack action to attack.
 It can, however, use its attack action as a second move action (see Starship Actions, below).
 This could let the ship move again, for a total movement of up to double its normal tactical speed.
 Another option is to surge forward (a full-round action).
 This lets the ship move up to four times its normal speed, but it can only surge forward in a straight line, and doing so affects its Defense.